 - No Smoking.
 Smoking in your vehicle with your pet increases how much smoke they are breathing in.
 Stick to smoking on your pit stops outside of the car if you must.

 - Keep the Volume Low.
 Your dog's ears are much more sensitive than yours.
 You may love rocking out to some tunes at max volume when you are driving, but this could be painfully loud for your dog.
 Keep the volume low to prevent stressing out your dog.

 - Provide Shade.
-Your windshield provides you some protection from uv rays, but your other windows might not.
+Your windshield provides you with some protection from UV rays, but your other windows might not.
 This means that your dog could be baking in the sun for your whole drive.
 Window guards that provide shade can help keep your dog cool and prevent sunburns.

 5 Tips for Teaching Your Dog Good Car Manners

 Before you hit the road, it's important to teach your dog some basic car manners.
 If your dog is not used to car rides or is too excitable in the car, you will need to teach them how to behave appropriately when they are in a moving car.